dwkaris/Demographic-Factors-Affecting-Financial-Inclusion-in-East-Africa/README.md

 {IP WEEK 2} {MAY 3 2020}  BY {DUNCAN WACHIRA}

 ##DESCRIPTION

-Defining the question
+-Defining the question
-Reading the data
+-Reading the data
-Check the data
+-Check the data
-External data source Validation
+-External data source Validation
-Exploratory Analysis
+-Exploratory Analysis
-Implementing the solution
+-Implementing the solution
-Challenging the solution
+-Challenging the solution
-Follow up questions
+-Follow up questions

-###CHALLENGES
+#CHALLENGES -
 {There are no big Challenges}

-##USED TECHNOLOGIES
+#USED TECHNOLOGIES

-{PYTHON}
+-{PYTHON}
-{MATPLOTLIB}
+-{MATPLOTLIB}
-{SEABORN}
+-{SEABORN}

 ##LICENCE
-MIT LICENCE WAS USED
+-MIT LICENCE WAS USED